 - The Latin America E-commerce Data Library

-Volume of E-Commerce in Latin America 2022
+Volume of E-Commerce in Latin America 2023

 E-commerce and Its Local Impact in Latin America

-As Lehr explains, it is impossible to talk about the success of e-commerce without framing it in the context of each country locally.
-Because of this, Americas Market Intelligence has put together a new methodology for calculating per capita e-commerce consumption in each market.
-“This new approach correlates with two important data points: penetration of digitization and online banking, and per capita GDP,” says Lehr.
+It is impossible to talk about the success of e-commerce without framing it in the context of each country locally.
+Because of this, PCMI has put together a methodology for calculating per capita e-commerce consumption in each market.
+This new approach correlates with two important data points: penetration of digitization and online banking, and per capita GDP.

 Most Used Payment Methods for Online Purchases in Latin America

 Initially, businesses only offered online payments through credit cards, so as the adoption of electronic commerce became more widespread in the region, the share of credit cards increased accordingly.
 But in 2022—and this is historic—the share of credit cards decreased.
 We expect this to continue over the coming years.
-AMI forecasts that, by 2025, alternative payment methods such as wallets and bank transfers will reach an e-commerce turnover of US$138 billion.

-What is the Latin America E-Commerce Data Library
+What is the Latin America E-Commerce Blueprint